OBOAcademy/obook/docs/tutorial/units.md

 We're used to writing down units as short codes.
 These codes have their own rules that we need to keep in mind.

-Let's start by stipulating that there are some "base units", such as "m" for meter, "s" for second, foot, pound, "nm" for nautical mile, etc.
+Let's start by stipulating that there are some "base units", such as "m" for metre, "s" for second, foot, pound, "nm" for nautical mile, etc.

-We can often compose these units using multiplication or division, and "m/s" get meters per second, or foot pounds (of torque).
-We can compose units with themselves and then use exponent notation, e.g. "m/s2" for meters per second squared.
-Division can be expressed by negative exponents, so "m.s-2" can also express meters per second squared -- the `.` indicates multiplication when this is not otherwise clear.
-Now we have two ways of writing the same composed unit.
+We can often compose these units using multiplication or division, and "m/s" get metres per second, or foot pounds (of torque).
+We can compose units with themselves and then use exponent notation, e.g. "m/s²" for metres per second squared.
+Superscripts are often difficult to use with software or programming languages, so some systems do not bother with them: `m/s2`.
+Division can be expressed by negative exponents, so `m.s-2` can also express metres per second squared -- the `.` indicates multiplication, avoiding ambiguity with `ms` for milliseconds.
+Now we have two ways of writing the same composed unit: division and multiplication with negative exponents.
+Multiplication is associative, so in theory the order of the units can vary, allowing for more ways to write the same thing.

 Then there are the familiar prefixes for indicating powers of ten: "m" milli, "k" kilo, "M" mega, etc. These are an essential part of the metric system, but also used in other systems.

-These simple rules can generate an infinite number of possible units, and while there is no practical use for the vast majority of all the *possible* units, in practice it's hard to set a reasonable boundary on the set of units that someone might want to use.
+These simple rules can generate an infinite number of possible units, and while there is no practical use for the vast majority of all the *possible* units, in practice it's hard to draw a reasonable boundary around the set of units that someone might want to use.

 The metric system has clear rules for base units, prefixes, and composition.
-When it comes to historical units, the Unified Code for Units of Measure (UCUM, <https://ucum.org>) combines metric and many historical units into a combined system that allows for prefixes and exponents.
+When it comes to historical units, the Unified Code for Units of Measure (UCUM, <https://ucum.org>) combines metric and many historical units into a combined system that extends these rules.
 Like the metric system, in principle this allows for an unlimited number of possible units.

 What about the biomedical units we care about?
-UCUM provides a system for "non-units" indicated by curly brackets `{}` that allows arbitrary extension, e.g. `[cell]/ml` for cells per millilitre.
+UCUM provides a system for "non-units" indicated by curly brackets `{}` that allows arbitrary extension, e.g. `{cell}/ml` for cells per millilitre.

 UCUM has good coverage of metric and historical units, and the non-units provide a flexible way to include the "biomedical" group.
 The next two concerns are:

 1. the UCUM license <https://ucum.org/license>
 2. using UCUM on the semantic web

 For 2 we would like to have standard URLs that resolve to more information about units, but UCUM does not provide them.
-This would have to work for the unlimited number of complex unit that the UCUM system can generate.
+This would have to work for the unlimited number of complex units that the UCUM system can generate.

 ## Unit Ontologies